Founder & Editor

 My rock bottom moment was when all of my payday loans had gotten out of control.
 I couldn’t sleep, or eat and was incredibly stressed.
 I remember sitting on the pavement near Top Shop on Oxford Street, thinking I just can’t do this anymore.
-I had written down a list of everyone I owed money to, and so that’s when I decided to phone them all up one by one.
+I had written down a list of all the lenders I owed money to, and that’s when I decided to phone them all up one by one.
 I negotiated a repayment plan saying that I no longer could keep up with the payments.
 Some were understanding. others were more aggressive.
 I didn’t leave that pavement until I had rung every single one.

 Broke Girl in the City was born

 In the summer of 2016, on the day of Brexit, I was made redundant.
 I thought I could make it until the end of summer until September when I would be able to find work again.
 I was wrong.
 Many companies were cautious about hiring, and many corporates didn’t want to hire someone who had been working in a start-up.
 I soon had to move out of my apartment and put all of my things into storage.
 Within months I had lost my job, my flat, and my relationship.

 Moving back home after years of being independent was very strange.
 I had spent years suffering from insomnia, stress and ill health.
 I had been in hospital with pneumonia only a couple of months before being made redundant.